apatheticdamn/apatheticdamn/README.md

 I'm a coding enthusiast with a flair for turning caffeine into code.
 I speak the languages of HTML, CSS, JavaScript, and Python.
 Whether it's crafting games that make pixels do the cha-cha, building websites that sing and dance, or exploring new horizons in programming, I've got it covered.

-## My Playground 🎮💻

-I find joy in creating worlds within the digital realm.
-I'm on a never-ending quest to explore the vast landscapes of computer science because, let's face it, computers are basically the coolest puzzle boxes ever invented.

-## Hobbies and Tunes 🌈🎶

-In my downtime, you'll catch me indulging in the magical worlds of anime, conquering virtual realms in games, binge-watching web series and movies.
-When I'm not lost in lines of code, I immerse myself in the symphony of music.
-My favorite band?
-Ciggs After S, all thanks to the enchanting androgynous voice of their main vocal artist.

 ## In a Nutshell 🌰

 - **Name:** Apathetic